top of page

 Mexican/Canadian composer.

-Writes music for live performance, electronic music, and sometimes for films.
+Writes music for live performances, electronic music, and sometimes for films.

 Plays guitar in a band.